About the program

 The Young Scholars Program hosts two programs: the Saturday academic year Math Circles of Chicago program, which consists of thirteen sessions; and the Summer YSP Program, which is a four-week day camp throughout the month of July that requires an application and is significantly more selective.

 The Young Scholars Program began in the summer of 1988 under Paul J. Sally Jr. and Diane Herrmann in order to further Paul's vision of teaching young talented students some "real" mathematics, and it continues to honor that vision.
 The program has been running since 1988.
 Prior to that, the Mathematics Department held a Summer Science Training Program (SSTP), funded by the National Science Foundation and other agencies from 1975 until 1983.
 In fact, renowned mathematician and educator Arnold Ross visited Chicago for three summers in the mid-1970's to initiate the SSTP at The University of Chicago.
-In fact, we still follow the Ross model in our program.
+To this day, we still follow the Ross model in our program.

 In even years, the program's mathematical focus is on number theory and the theory of field extensions.
 In odd years, the program's mathematical focus is on geometry and probability.
 The content and sophistication vary according to the grade level of the participants.